chrisburnell/chrisburnell.com/src/posts/articles/2015-03-12-theming-pinboard.md

 These factors made it difficult to nail down and style things exactly the way I wanted.
 It feels awkward for me to write CSS under these restrictions, but it’s always important to remember that although our pursuit of performant CSS is a necessary goal, CSS performance (painting and rendering after load aside) is relatively low on the totem pole.

-One avenue I could have investigated, but never did, was a similar browser plugin to modify the HTML of the page in conjunction and to compliment the CSS, but I figured that would result in a heavier performance hit than just injecting a simple stylesheet.
+One avenue I could have investigated, but never did, was a similar browser plugin to modify the HTML of the page in conjunction and to compliment the CSS, but I figured that would result in a heavier performance hit than injecting a small stylesheet.

 ## Changes